 Starting Your Medical Assistant Career at Florida National University

 Florida National University (FNU) offers a Medical Assistant (MA) Diploma.
 This degree aims at preparing the student to be a competent and multi-skilled medical assistant.
-Through the acquisition of specific skills and job knowledge necessary to work in clinical and administrative settings at hospitals, clinics, medical labs, diagnostic centers, and doctor’s offices, FNU equips students to be successful and in-demand medical assistants.
+Through the acquisition of specific skills and job knowledge necessary to work in clinical and administrative settings at hospitals, clinics, medical labs, diagnostic centers, and doctor’s offices, Florida National University equips students to be successful and in-demand medical assistants.

-The MA program also offers options for entry-level positions.
+The Medical Assistant program also offers options for entry-level positions.
 These include front office and back-office procedures.
 Students will be able to apply for the American Registry for Medical Assistants (ARMA) registry.

-Alternatively, FNU also offers an accredited Associate of Science degree in Medical Assisting Technology (MAT).
-The MAT program at FNU prepares the student for entry-level employment.
+Alternatively, Florida National University also offers an accredited Associate of Science degree in Medical Assisting Technology (MAT).
+The MAT program at Florida National University prepares the student for entry-level employment.
 One example is medical assisting technologists in administrative and clinical settings such as hospitals, clinics, medical labs, diagnostic centers, and medical offices.
-The program includes a fifteen-credit-hour component of general education/ liberal arts courses.
+The Medical Assistant program includes a fifteen-credit-hour component of general education/ liberal arts courses.

-After taking the course, the student is prepared to pass the CMA (Certified Medical Assistant) and the RMA (Registered Medical Assistant) certification examinations, as well as the National Certification exam of Phlebotomy.
-FNU awards an Associate of Science Degree upon completion of the program.
+After taking the coursework, the student is prepared to pass the CMA (Certified Medical Assistant) and the RMA (Registered Medical Assistant) certification examinations, as well as the National Certification exam of Phlebotomy.
+Florida National University awards an Associate of Science Degree upon completion of the Medical Assistant program.

 FNU is accredited by the Southern Association of Colleges and Schools Commission on Colleges and is committed to helping students attain a quality university education according to the student’s personal goals.
 As one of the best medical assistant programs in Florida, the courses are designed with you in mind.
 Contact FNU today to find out more about your exciting career path in the medical assisting profession!